-- 400.80 A2 The significance and impact of a breach on the firm's objectivity and ability to issue an audit report will depend on factors such as: - The nature and duration of the breach. - The number and nature of any previous breaches with respect to the current audit engagement. - Whether an audit team member had knowledge of the interest or relationship that created the breach. - Whether the individual who created the breach is an audit team member or another individual for whom there are independence requirements. - If the breach relates to an audit team member, the role of that individual. - If the breach was created by providing a professional service, the impact of that service, if any, on the accounting records or the amounts recorded in the financial statements on which the firm will express an opinion. - The extent of the self-interest, advocacy, intimidation or other threats created by the breach. - 400.80 A3 Depending upon the significance of the breach, examples of actions that the firm might consider to address the breach satisfactorily include: - Removing the relevant individual from the audit team. - Using different individuals to conduct an additional review of the affected audit work or to re-perform that work to the extent necessary. - Recommending that the audit client engage another firm to review or re-perform the affected audit work to the extent necessary. - If the breach relates to a non-assurance service that affects the accounting records or an amount recorded in the financial statements, engaging another firm to evaluate the results of the non-assurance service or having another firm re-perform the non-assurance service to the extent necessary to enable the other firm to take responsibility for the service. - R400.81 If the firm determines that action cannot be taken to address the consequences of the breach satisfactorily, the firm shall inform those charged with governance as soon as possible and take the steps necessary to end the audit engagement in compliance with any applicable legal or regulatory requirements.
-Where ending the engagement is not permitted by laws or regulations, the firm shall comply with any reporting or disclosure requirements. - R400.82 If the firm determines that action can be taken to address the consequences of the breach satisfactorily, the firm shall discuss with those charged with governance: - (a) The significance of the breach, including its nature and duration; - (b) How the breach occurred and how it was identified; - (c) The action proposed or taken and why the action will satisfactorily address the consequences of the breach and enable the firm to issue an audit report;
+- 400.80 A1 A breach of a provision of this Part might occur despite the firm having policies and procedures designed to provide it with reasonable assurance that independence is maintained.
+It might be necessary to end the audit engagement because of the breach. - The significance and impact of a breach on the firm's objectivity and ability to issue an audit report will depend on factors such as: - The nature and duration of the breach. - The number and nature of any previous breaches with respect to the current audit engagement. - Whether an audit team member had knowledge of the interest or relationship that created the breach.

+- Whether the individual who created the breach is an audit team member or another individual for whom there are independence requirements. - If the breach relates to an audit team member, the role of that individual. - If the breach was created by providing a professional service, the impact of that service, if any, on the accounting records or the amounts recorded in the financial statements on which the firm will express an opinion. - The extent of the self-interest, advocacy, intimidation or other threats created by the breach. - Depending upon the significance of the breach, examples of actions that the firm might consider to address the breach satisfactorily include: - Removing the relevant individual from the audit team. - Using different individuals to conduct an additional review of the affected audit work or to re-perform that work to the extent necessary. - Recommending that the audit client engage another firm to review or re-perform the affected audit work to the extent necessary. - If the breach relates to a non-assurance service that affects the accounting records or an amount recorded in the financial statements, engaging another firm to evaluate the results of the non-assurance service or having another firm re-perform the non-assurance service to the extent necessary to enable the other firm to take responsibility for the service. - R400.81 If the firm determines that action cannot be taken to address the consequences of the breach satisfactorily, the firm shall inform those charged with governance as soon as possible and take the steps necessary to end the audit engagement in compliance with any applicable legal or regulatory requirements.
+Where ending the engagement is not permitted by laws or regulations, the firm shall comply with any reporting or disclosure requirements. - R400.82 If the firm determines that action can be taken to address the consequences of the breach satisfactorily, the firm shall discuss with those charged with governance: - (a) The significance of the breach, including its nature and duration; - (b) How the breach occurred and how it was identified:

-- (d) The conclusion that, in the firm's professional judgment, objectivity has not been compromised and the rationale for that conclusion; and - (e) Any steps proposed or taken by the firm to reduce or avoid the risk of further breaches occurring.
+- (c) The action proposed or taken and why the action will satisfactorily address the consequences of the breach and enable the firm to issue an audit report; - (d) The conclusion that, in the firm's professional judgment, objectivity has not been compromised and the rationale for that conclusion; and - (e) Any steps proposed or taken by the firm to reduce or avoid the risk of further breaches occurring.